pirsch-analytics/docs/docs/advanced/custom-domains.md

 ## Serving Scripts on Your Own Domain

-If you have configured a custom domain, the script snippets on the **Integration** settings page will use your domain.
+If you have configured a custom domain, the script snippet on the **Integration** settings page will use your domain.

 ![Custom Domain Snippets](../static/advanced/custom-domain-snippets.png)

-The files can now be served from your own domain.
-The names are truncated to avoid being blocked by ad blockers.
+The snippet can now be served from your own domain.
+Replace `api.pirsch.io` with your own domain in the `src` attribute.

-* `pirsch.js` is shortened to `p.js`
-* `pirsch-events.js` is shortened to `e.js`
-* `pirsch-sessions.js` is shortened to `s.js`
-* `pirsch-extended.js` is shortened to `ext.js`

 Additionally, the script now uses different endpoints (`data-hit-endpoint`, `data-event-endpoint`, `data-session-endpoint`) so that requests aren't made directly to `pirsch.io`.